francisco-perez-0/mikroways.net/content/english/portfolio/circular-lab-costos.md

 series of improvements, reducing costs by more than 50% in the first month alone.
 During the implementation, we didn't compromise any of the requirements with which the infrastructure had been originally designed."
-testimony:
-  text: "AWS offers infinite opportunities to software development companies, but to take advantage of them is necessary to rely on companies such as Mikroways, that have a vast knowledge about software, infrastructure and the AWS services.
-Mikroways helps you from the very beginning and provides creative ideas that take your applications to a higher quality level."
-  author: "Juan Escayola"
-  position: CTO
 ---

 After understanding the client's needs, the following goals were set: